kunduso/ec2-userdata-terraform/ReadMe.md

 ## Motivation
 *This GitHub repository contains multiple use cases of working with Terraform to provision Amazon EC2 instances.
 Specific Git branches separate these use cases.
 To read more about that, [click here](#other-use-cases-in-this-repository).*

 Just because an application is hosted on a virtual machine does not mean that installing software, enabling features, and converting it to a useable component of an environment has to happen manually and, in the process, take longer.
-Over the last few years, I have learned of a few tools like Terraform that would help manage a cloud resource (like EC2) with a few lines of HCL code.
+Over the last few years, I have learned of a few tools like Terraform that would help manage a cloud resource (like Amazon EC2) with a few lines of HCL code.
 But what after that?
 Merely provisioning a virtual machine is not enough.
 Without installing specific software and/or enabling certain features (I’m talking about Windows OS here), the provisioned virtual machine won’t be usable.
 <br />That is when UserData comes into the picture.<br />
-<br />**User data is the answer to automating all (or as much as possible) the manual steps applied once an EC2 is provisioned to host an application.**<br />
+<br />**User data is the answer to automating all (or as much as possible) the manual steps applied once an Amazon EC2 is provisioned to host an application.**<br />
 <br />I have supporting documentation on my note at: [working-with-aws-ec2-user-data-and-terraform](https://skundunotes.com/2021/11/07/working-with-aws-ec2-user-data-and-terraform/)
 ## Prerequisites
 I installed `terraform` before I worked on this repository.
 Installation information is available in the [install guide.](https://www.terraform.io/downloads.html) <br />I used the `access_key` and the `secret_key` of an IAM user that had permission to create all the resources managed via this `terraform` code.